Professional Learning Opportunities for Teachers

 Prerequisite: WRS Introductory Course within the past five years.

-Individuals who possess a Master’s degree in education or related field and have completed WRS Level I Certification may seek WRS Level II Certification.
+Individuals who have obtained a Bachelor’s degree in education or a related field who have completed WRS Level I Certification may seek WRS Level II Certification.
 This advanced coursework provides in-depth strategies to implement multisensory structured language instruction successfully in group settings and advanced levels of decoding and encoding.

 Completion of WRS Level II Certification makes one eligible to receive the professional credential of Wilson® Dyslexia Therapist (W.D.T.).
 Learn more.

-Wilson Reading System Advanced Strategies for Multisensory Structured Language Group Instruction Workshop
+WRS Advanced Strategies for MSL Group Instruction Course

-This three-day (15-hour) workshop delves into essential techniques and strategies to improve all aspects of WRS group instruction through hands-on practice and discussion, and prepares participants for the Group Mastery Practicum.
-The workshop examines the specifics of each WRS Block, with an increased focus on vocabulary, comprehension, and fluency instruction.
+This 3 consecutive-day (15 hour) course course delves into essential techniques and strategies to improve all aspects of WRS group instruction through hands-on practice and discussion, and prepares participants for enrollment in the Group Mastery.
+The course examines the specifics of each WRS Lesson Block, with an increased focus on vocabulary, comprehension, and fluency instruction.
 Learn more.

-This practicum requires successful delivery of a minimum of 50 lessons with an approved group of three to six students reaching Substep 3.1 or higher, and submission of at least three video-recorded lessons for observation and feedback.
+This practicum requires successful delivery of a minimum of 50 lessons with an approved group of 3 to 6 students reaching Substep 3.1 or higher, and submission of at least 3 video-recorded lessons for observation and feedback.
 Learn more.

-Prequisite: WRS Level I Certification and current enrollment in or completion WRS Advanced Strategies for Multisensory Structured Language Group Instruction Workshop within the past three years.
+Prerequisite: WRS Level I Certification and current enrollment in or completion of the WRS Advanced Strategies for Multisensory Structured Language Group Instruction Course within the past 3 years.

-Wilson Reading System Advanced Word Study: Online Course (Steps 7-12)
+WRS Advanced Word Study Online Course (Steps 7-12)

-This advanced coursework provides in-depth strategies to implement multisensory structured language (MSL) instruction.
+The advanced word study course provides in-depth strategies to implement multisensory structured language (MSL) instruction.
 This 55-hour online course provides instruction in advanced concepts of decoding and encoding to effectively use multisensory techniques to teach more complicated structures of the English language.
-The Advanced Word Study course is aligned with the systematic sequence of Wilson Reading System (WRS) Steps 7-12, including spelling option procedures, additional suffixes, contractions, and the following syllable types: r-controlled, and vowel digraph/diphthong.
-Detailed instruction is provided for each of the substeps through video demonstrations by Barbara Wilson, animations, text, printable materials, and assessments.
+This course is aligned with the systematic sequence of Wilson Reading System (WRS) Steps 7-12, including spelling option procedures, additional suffixes, contractions, and the following syllable types: r-controlled, and vowel digraph/diphthong.
+Detailed instruction is provided for each of the substeps through video demonstrations by author, Barbara Wilson, animations, text, printable materials, and assessments.
 Learn more.

-Prequisite: WRS Level I Certification and enrollment or completion of corresponding advanced coursework [WRS Advanced Word Study: Online Course (Steps 7-12)].
+Prerequisite: WRS Level I Certification and enrollment or completion of corresponding advanced coursework [WRS Advanced Word Study Online Course (Steps 7-12)].